symfony/panther/README.md

 * `PANTHER_WEB_SERVER_ROUTER`:  to use a web server router script which is run at the start of each HTTP request
 * `PANTHER_EXTERNAL_BASE_URI`: to use an external web server (the PHP built-in web server will not be started)
 * `PANTHER_CHROME_BINARY`: to use another `google-chrome` binary
+* `PANTHER_PSYSH_BIN`: to use a [PsySH binary installed locally](https://github.com/bobthecow/psysh/wiki/Installation), avoiding to require it as a dev dependency of your project.

 ### Accepting Self-signed SSL Certificates